advanced-computer-lab/unique-and-in-English-only-hhhhhh/README.md

 The project was created as instructed in the Advanced Computer Lap course.
 We, frankly speaking, did it for the grades :D, but also to have fun and test our self-learning and programming skills as future computer engineers.

 Build Status:
+Code Style:
+Screenshots:
+Tech/Framework used:
+Features:
+Code Examples:
+Installation:
+API reference:
+Tests:
+How to Use:
+Contribute:
+Credits:
+License: